Orange picks Nokia for rollout of 'standalone' 5G in France - NewsBreak

 Orange picks Nokia for rollout of 'standalone' 5G in France

-BARCELONA, Feb 28 (Reuters) - Orange (ORAN.PA), France's biggest telecoms operator, said on Monday it has opted for Finnish telecom gear maker Nokia (NOKIA.HE) for the rollout of the core network of the so-called 'standalone' next generation of mobile internet, or 5G, in its home country.
+BARCELONA (Reuters) - Orange, France’s biggest telecoms operator, said on Monday it has opted for Finnish telecom gear maker Nokia for the rollout of the core network of the so-called ‘standalone’ next generation of mobile internet, or 5G, in its home country.

 The technology is installed from scratch instead of being based on 4G, and is capable of offering the highest performance, telecoms equipment maker say.